juhoen/viima_slackbot/README.md

 ---
 **Installing (on Ubuntu):**

-Navigate to viimabot -folder and create virtual environment for Python:
+Navigate to same folder with slack_bot.py file and create virtual environment for Python:
 ```
 virtualenv env
 ```